 - Place herbs, spices and adjuncts into a large stock pot.

 - After 15 minutes, move the veggies on both pans around with a spatula to to brown other sides.

 - Roast for another 15 minutes and then pull the soft veggies and dump into the stock pot.
 Move the hard veggies around with a spatula to to brown other sides.

 - After another 15 minutes, pull the hard veggies and dump into the stock pot.

 - This is “the variable” step.
 Depending on the size and number of your root vegetables it is impossible to give an actual amount.
 I usually fill a couple of inches over the pile, but I like a strong broth.

 - Bring water to boil on high.

-- After it is boiling, turn down to a simmer (sending only a few bubbles up at a time) and let it go for a few hours.
+- After it is boiling, turn down to a simmer (sending only a few bubbles up at a time) and let it go for 1 hour.

 - You want to be careful here, if you let it boil vigorously for too long the broth can emulsify the oil and will have a bitter/tart flavor with a slick mouthfeel.
-It’s better to leave it under a simmer for a long time (even overnight) than to try to rush this step.
+Additionally, you don’t want to let it simmer too long as the vegetables will start to give “off” flavor compounds.

 - After you have extracted all of the flavor that you can, strain the stock through a flour sack towel.